DomovoiButler/PersonalWebsite/README.md

 - Seperated the padding for the nav bar elements and the rest of the text elements into two seperate attribute modifiers.
 - Start next section.
 Need to get this done for the online course material.
 - Added the id tags to each section and added them as hrefs on the nav bar links.
 Will need to add smooth scroll to those.

+*09/05/2024
+- Added grid function to project list.
+- Read up on grid and fr unit in CSS.

+*16/05/2024
+- Working on Project section again.
+Classes sudo:

+    Section "Projects-section"

+        div "project-grid"

+            a

+                img/

+                p
+                    span "code" /
+                /p

+            /a

+        /div

+    /section